clkride/Address_Risk_Detection_Models/README.md

 * **Aim**:

-To identify policy holders with an increased likelihood of misrepresenting their primary addresses to secure lower insurance premiums by leveraging a combination of internal and external datasets.
+To identify policy holders with an increased likelihood of misrepresenting their primary addresses to secure lower vehicle insurance premiums.

 * **Business Impact and Rationale**:
   * Improve the accuracy of underwriting processes by detecting potential misrepresentations in primary addresses.